ourdatafuture/ourdatafuture/index.md

 *--- There’s an even more troubling follow up in Amtis’ journal.
 If you’re looking for something bleak, this is it.*

-In the end, people got very angry and protested in a very scary way.
+In the end, people got very angry and protested in a very scary way (see below).
 Desperation grew and grew and more extreme models were proposed.

 ## From individuals to Incorporated Persons

-Take for example Jennifer [Lyn Morone](http://jenniferlynmorone.com/).
+Take for example [Jennifer Lyn Morone](http://jenniferlynmorone.com/).
 She was an art student when she incorporated herself as a business in sign of protest.
 She became Jennifer Lyn Morone, Inc. She believed that *“the data a person creates should be considered their property: it has a monetary value in the economic system that our lives are structured around.
 So I see data as a resource that people create and that is currently being exploited” and “if people have ownership and control of their data they should be the ones compensated for it, not other companies.”*

 Politicians started to encourage this model of Incorporated Persons as an alternative to social welfare and other public service “burdens” operated by the state.
 Legal entities don’t need social security.

 What initially started as a protest, now became common practice.
 It wasn’t easy to start Your Name, Inc. You needed legal, entrepreneurial and technical skills to run your company.
 So this model was more popular with middle class, educated people that were able to sustain this effort.
 The advantage was that your identity, name, IP address and every bit of data you created was your company/s property.
 This became the most effective solution for people to start owning their data and making money from it.